"Picturesque Countryside

 family background

-Friedrich and Catherina (SCHLEICH-KREMER) had a son Johann Friedrich SCHLEICH, born Dec 14, 1736 in Büderscheid , died Jan 12, 1786 in Büderscheid, who married Elisabeth LUTGEN (also given as Elisabeth Lutgen FATZ) from Eschweiler on Jan 21, 1759.
-Elisabeth died giving birth to their first child Friedrich SCHLEICH on Feb 25, 1760.
-But he lived.
-Friedrich married Katherina HOSCHET (a.k.a.
-Cathérine HOSCHETTE) and died on Jun 19, 1829.
-It seems that both of these generations worked as millers at Büderscheid.
-Katherina HOSCHET was born about 1761 in Wahl and died Oct 30, 1817 in Büderscheid.
-Her parents were Franciski HOSCHET and Margaretha FELLINGER.
+Friedrich and Catherina (SCHLEICH-KREMER) had a son Johann Friedrich SCHLEICH, born Dec 14, 1736 in Büderscheid, died Jan 12, 1786 in Büderscheid, who married Elisabeth LUTGEN (also given as Elisabeth LUTGEN FATZ) from Eschweiler on Jan 21, 1759.
+She was the daughter of Antoine LUTGEN (born 1710 in Eschweiler, died March 28, 1789 in Eschweiler) and Madeleine FATZ (born 1705 in Eschweiler, married in 1727, and died March 19, 1785 in Eschweiler.)
+Elisabeth died giving birth to their first child Friedrich SCHLEICH on Feb 25, 1760, but the baby lived.

-Friedrich and Katherina (SCHLEICH-HOSCHET) had a large family at the mill even though the births are recorded at Büderscheid:
+Friedrich and Katherina (SCHLEICH-HOSCHET) had a large family at the Bockholtz mill even though the births are recorded at Büderscheid:

 - Catherina SCHLEICH (Oct 23 1783- Jan 27 1853) m Pierre CLEER in 1805.
 They had 9 children of whom one, Elisabeth CLEER, born 1820, died in 1893 in Earling Iowa.